LucasLacerdaUX/ShopifyUXDeveloperChallenge-W2019/README.md

 # Shopify UX Developer Challenge - Winter 2019

-This is a project developed for **UX Developer Intern (Winter 2019)** challenge.
+This is a project developed for the **UX Developer Intern (Winter 2019)** challenge.

 Shopify describes a UX Developer as someone who is able to "_write well-structured semantic HTML, build maintainable and scalable CSS and work with modern JavaScript (ES6+, ReactJS)_".
 It's also important to create high quality experiences for **EVERYONE**.

 These goals were set as the foundation of this project.
 You can read more about the decisions I've made to fulfill them on the [Methodology](#Methodology) section.

 ## Table of Contents